In the Line of Duty: The F.B.I. Murders: Background

 Kenneth Kaufman, who is the executive producer on the film, said they initially took the project to ABC, and they weren't interested, and when they contacted NBC about the idea, they originally told them "don't even bother bringing it here."
 Kaufman recalls he convinced NBC into taking a meeting with him anyway, and on the day of the meeting they had changed their minds, telling Kaufman; "we just had a meeting and we need to buy some male oriented stuff."
-He went on to say that the film was originally titled The FBI Murders, and NBC suggested they add a handle to the tittle; In the Line of Duty.
+He went on to say that the film was originally titled The FBI Murders, and NBC suggested they add a handle to the title; In the Line of Duty.

 Production

 Filming took place in May 1988, and was shot on location in the Tampa Bay area, with the final shootout scene staged in the neighborhood of Davis Islands.
 The shootout, which is the final scene in the movie, was choreographed to recreate the actual event, and took four days to film.

 Michael Gross said they left some things out of the movie that actually happened during the incident, for instance, he recalls there was a woman who drove through the middle of the shootout, and when a neighbor informed her they were shooting "real bullets", she replied, "I can't wait, I'm late for my tennis lesson."
 Gross stated that the coroner had said that both of these men received "non-survivable wounds, but kept right on going."
 In addition, Gross disclosed that he had never shot a gun before this movie, and he prepared for his role by taking shooting lessons.